"She is different. You can't get past her voice..." writes the Süddeutsche Zeitung in a concert review.

 At the same time, Nadine completes her studies (German as a foreign language, journalism and comparative literature) at the University of Leipzig.
 Her final thesis is published in an expanded form as a reference book.
 A

 She turns down a job offer from Cairo.
 Decides in favor of music.
 In 2017 and 2018, the artist has to cancel almost all concerts due to a stroke of fate.
 In 2019 she is back and works with composer and cellist Christoph Schenker on the arrangements of her fourth album "Die Kinder an unseren Händen".
-Lyrics about the life stories of others as well as contemporary events are the focus of the album.
+Lyrics about the life stories of others as well as contemporary events are the focus of the album, which will be released in summer 2023.
 Children repeatedly play a central role as a symbol of responsibility across generations.

 The next 5 upcoming events: